pj-simpson/PyCompanyData/README.md

 ## Docs

 Aim is improve documentation asap.
-For the time being, if you wish to see whats currently possible with PyCodat, you can view the methods in *src/pycodat/clients/platform_client* and *src/pycodat/clients/accounting_client*.
+For the time being, if you wish to see whats currently possible with PyCompanyData, you can view the methods in *src/pycodat/clients/platform_client* and *src/pycodat/clients/accounting_client*.
 We have implemented 'GET' methods only on a subset of the endpoints to manage the Codat Platform as well as the Accounting API.